KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ## Description

-This repository is the first-ever series of multimodal joint embedding models trained on olfaction, vision, and language data specifically for tasks in robotics and embodied artificial intelligence.
+This repository is a foundational series of multimodal joint embedding models trained on olfaction, vision, and language data.
+These models are built specifically for prototyping and exploratory tasks within AR/VR, robotics, and embodied artificial intelligence.

 To the best of our knowledge, there are currently no open-source datasets that provide aligned olfactory, visual, and linguistic annotations, making this the first.